 Having this in mind, the government keeps on bringing new rules to simplify lives for senior citizens.
-The Finance Budget 2018 has chosen to introduce a good number of benefits for senior citizens.
-One such very significant amendment in Budget 2018 for senior citizens is the introduction of a new section i.e., Section 80 TTB.
+The Finance Budget 2018 has chosen to introduce many benefits for our senior citizens.
+One such important amendment in Budget 2018 (for senior citizens) is the introduction of a new provision – Section 80TTB.

 |Particulars||Section 80TTA||Section 80TTB|

-|Applicability||Applicable to individuals and HUF except senior citizens||Applicable to senior citizens|
+|Applicability||Applicable to individuals and HUF except for senior citizens||Applicable to senior citizens|

 |Specified income||Interest on savings account only||Interest on all kinds of deposits|

-|Quantum of deduction||Upto Rs 10,000||Upto Rs 50,000|
+|Quantum of deduction||Up to Rs 10,000||Up to Rs 50,000|

 Senior citizens already enjoy a higher basic exemption limit compared to normal taxpayers.
-Introduction of Section 80TTB further aids in saving tax for senior citizens.
+The introduction of Section 80TTB further aids tax savings for senior citizens.
 Let us see how with the following example.
 Let us consider the following incomes for a taxpayer:

 |Gross total income||3,55,000||3,55,000|